MarcialRosales/rabbitmq-tracing-guide/README.md

 We can use [Firehose](#Firehose) or [rabbitmq_tracing plugin](rabbitmq_tracing-plugin) to get to know a) and b).
 We can use [Rabtap](#Rabtap) to get to know a).

-**TL;DR** None of the tools mentioned above will tell us which user and/or from which connection (ip, port) published or received the message.
+**TL;DR** None of the tools mentioned above will tell us which user published or received the message and/or from which connection (ip, port).
 The connection and user information provided by the **rabbitmq_tracing plugin** is relative to the user used by the plugin, it is not the user that either received or published the message.

 ## Firehose